AI Visibility Measurement

 • Forrester now calls the collapse of buyer research visibility the "visibility vacuum" and has made AI visibility the central theme of B2B Summit 2026.

-• The measurement problem is not a tools problem.
-It is a physics problem.
+• The measurement problem is a physics problem, not a tools problem.
 Non-deterministic systems cannot be measured with deterministic methods.

 • Brands that focus on the causal input (earned media placements in trusted publications) rather than the non-deterministic output (citation counts) build durable visibility that persists across model updates and sampling variation.